lizeyu4444/MachineToLearn/README.md

 * Estimate reads vs. writes percentage, how much data written or read per second?
 * Total storage required over 5 years.

-3. Abstract design
+**Abstract design**

 * Layers (service, function, data, caching).
 * Rough overview of any key algorithm that drives the service.
 * Consider bottlenecks and determine solutions.

-In the following projects, I will show how to solve them to using the flow.
+In the following projects, I will show how to solve them using the flow. **Designing a recommendation engine or advertising system may be a slightly different from those designing a website or cache system, because the former needs to be considered under different scenarios**.

 ### Design a Cache System

 Cache system is a widely adopted technique in almost every applications today.
 For instance, at network area cache is used in DNS lookup and in web server cache is used for frequent requests.
+It also applies to design a key-value system.

+**Think about constraints**

+* Lookup O(1).
+* Insert O(1).
+* delete O(1).

 **LRU**: